Our London capital markets team provides advice on capital markets across the globe.

 “The level of service we receive from Norton Rose Fulbright is excellent.
 They have been able to provide support in almost any jurisdiction we have needed advice in.”
 Chambers UK 2015

-As a core part of our global capital markets group, we can draw on the experience of our teams throughout Europe, the United States, Canada, Latin America, Asia, Australia, Africa, the Middle East, and Central Asia, to provide integrated advice on both domestic and cross-border issues.
+As a core part of our global capital markets group, we can draw on the experience of our teams throughout Europe, the United States, Canada, Latin America, Asia, Australia, Africa and the Middle East, to provide integrated advice on both domestic and cross-border issues.

 We work for a number of prominent companies, investment houses, rating agencies, banks, insurance companies and other financial institutions throughout our key industry sectors: financial institutions; energy; infrastructure, mining and commodities; transport; technology and innovation; and life sciences and healthcare.

 - Experience in advising on stand-alone debt issues, sovereign debt, sukuk, securitisations, covered bonds, convertible and exchangeable bonds, MTN/CP programmes, structured products and equity-linked issues.

 - Experience in US corporate finance, including US legal advice on Rule 144A offerings, 10b-5 opinions, SEC-registered offerings, US private placements and Investment Company Act issues.